Polavaram Project: Technical details

-Indira Dummugudem lift irrigation scheme starting at 17°33′49″N 81°14′49″E is under construction to supply irrigation water for 200,000 acres in Khammam, Krishna, Eluru and West Godavari districts drawing Godavari River water from the backwaters of Polavaram reservoir.
+Indira Dummugudem lift irrigation scheme starting at 17°33′49″N 81°14′49″E is under construction to supply irrigation water for 200,000 acres in Khammam, Krishna, Eluru, and West Godavari districts, drawing Godavari River water from the backwaters of Polavaram reservoir.
 This is a joint project between Andhra Pradesh and Telangana states.
 This project was shelved and merged with another project by the Telangana state.

 Financing

 The revised cost of the total project including the 960 MW power station is 47,726 crores at 2017-18 prices.

 In December 2016, NABARD handed over ₹1,981 crores, as part of its loan from the Long Term Irrigation Fund (LTIF) under the Pradhan Mantri Krishi Sinchayee Yojana (PMKSY).
 NABARD provided a loan of ₹2,981.54 crores during 2016-17 and ₹979.36 crores during 2017-18 under the LTIF to the National Water Development Authority (NWDA) for the project.

 In its 2018 budget, Andhra Pradesh allocated ₹9000 crores to the project.
 In June 2018, the Central Government approved ₹1,400 crores which had been sanctioned in January, but not released, through Extra Budgetary Resources raised by NABARD.
 These funds were from outside the LTIF.

 In January 2018, it was reported that the project cost had escalated to ₹58,319 crore.
-In June 2018, The Water Ministry sanctioned ₹417.44 crore as grant-in-aid under the Accelerated Irrigation Benefit Programme under the Pradhan Mantri Krishi Sinchayi Yojana (PMKSY) towards the project.
+In June 2018, the Water Ministry sanctioned ₹417.44 crore as grant-in-aid under the Accelerated Irrigation Benefit Programme under the Pradhan Mantri Krishi Sinchayi Yojana (PMKSY) towards the project.
 By June 2018, ₹13,000 crore had been spent on the project.

 An expenditure of ₹16,035.88 crores has been incurred on the project from April 2014 to December 2022.
-A sum of ₹13,226.04 crores has been released by the Centre for the execution of the project since April 2014.
+A sum of ₹13,226.04 crores has been released by the centre for the execution of the project since April 2014.
 Bills amounting to ₹2,390.27 crores were rejected for reimbursement by the Polavaram Project Authority (PPA).
 Bills amounting to ₹548 crores have been received by the PPA for examination.

 Interstate water sharing

-As per the inter state agreements dated 4 August 1978 (page 89) and 29 January 1979 (page 101) with Andhra Pradesh, the states of Karnataka and Maharashtra are entitled to use 21 tmcft and 14 tmcft respectively out of the unallocated waters of Krishna river when Godavari water transferred in a year by Polavaram right bank canal from Polavaram reservoir to Prakasam barrage across Krishna river is not exceeding 80 tmcft at 75% dependability.
-When additional Godavari water exceeding 80 tmcft is transferred from Polavaram reservoir, Karnataka and Maharashtra are entitled with additional water from the unallocated Krishna river waters in the same proportion (i.e. 21:14:45) provided all the following conditions are satisfied.
+As per the inter state agreements dated 4 August 1978 (page 89) and 29 January 1979 (page 101) with Andhra Pradesh, the states of Karnataka and Maharashtra are entitled to use 21 tmcft and 14 tmcft respectively out of the unallocated waters of Krishna river when Godavari water transferred in a year by Polavaram right bank canal from Polavaram reservoir to Prakasam barrage across Krishna river does not exceed 80 tmcft at 75% dependability.
+When additional Godavari water exceeding 80 tmcft is transferred from Polavaram reservoir, Karnataka and Maharashtra are entitled to additional water from the unallocated Krishna river waters in the same proportion (i.e. 21:14:45), provided all the following conditions are satisfied.